Whether you’re planning to give birth at home or in hospital, it’s a good idea to gather things together for your delivery beforehand.

 - Sleep suits – those which fasten down the front are good to start with, especially until you get used to handling your baby

-- Light weight baby blanket – preferably cellular type
+- Light weight baby blanket – preferably cellular type.
+It’s important to follow safe sleep advice when using blankets.

 - Nappies – newborn size